 3 DIFFERENT TYPES OF CEILING FANS

 - Standard ceiling fans.
 This type of ceiling fan is probably what comes to mind when you think of ceiling fans.
-They are the most common and the most popular type of ceiling fans.
-They all come standard with five blades, a center light source, and a downrod (which is the metal piece that connects the ceiling fan to the ceiling).
+They are the most common and most popular type of ceiling fans.
+They all come standard with five blades, a center light source, and a down rod (which is the metal piece that connects the ceiling fan to the ceiling).
 This ceiling fan comes in a variety of colors, finishes, and materials to suit anyone’s taste, and the sky is the limit in terms of customizing them.

 - Hugger, or the low-profile fan.
-Hugger ceiling fans hug the ceiling, or lie flush against it, making these lighting solutions perfect for those with low-lying ceilings.
+Hugger ceiling fans hug the ceiling or lie flush against it, making these lighting solutions perfect for those with low-lying ceilings.
 They come in a variety of materials, from wood to metal, a variety of styles, from contemporary to quirky, and a variety of blades.
 All modern ceiling fans usually have a built-in light source in the middle of the blades since ceiling fans are usually placed in the center of rooms in order to optimize air flow.
 The Lighting Corner does caution that since the hugger is flush against the ceiling, the air flow will be less than with a standard modern ceiling fan.

 - Dual motor ceiling fans.
 More popular in commercial spaces than in residential uses, the dual motor ceiling fan is characterized by having two fan heads that are held in place by a single horizontal bar that houses the motor.
 The air flow that comes from using a dual motor ceiling fan is nothing less than phenomenal.
 The blades within the fans can be fully adjusted, which gives this fan even more power.
-The Lighting Corner in Jenison does note that if you are looking for a distinctive designer ceiling fan, a dual motor ceiling fan fits the bill.
+The Lighting Corner does note that if you are looking for a distinctive designer ceiling fan, a dual motor ceiling fan fits the bill.

-WHY CHOOSE THE LIGHTING CORNER IN JENISON
+WHY CHOOSE THE LIGHTING CORNER IN GRAND HAVEN AND GRANDVILLE

-The lighting specialists at The Lighting Corner in Jenison can help you pick out the perfect designer ceiling fan to not only meet your lighting needs, but also to meet your air flow needs as well.
+The lighting specialists at The Lighting Corner can help you pick out the perfect designer ceiling fan to not only meet your lighting needs, but also to meet your air flow needs as well.
 And after your purchase, you may even receive a hug.
 Contact us today for all of your lighting solution needs!